 “In short, a virtual try-on is the way a customer can “try-on” a product through mobile or other devices equipped with a camera,” explains Aleksandra Kwiecien, a Content Manager at Infermedica and former Content Manager at Divante.
 “Thanks to the underlying AR technology, future customers can see themselves in a beloved product on the screen of their smartphone.”

-Virtual try-on technology has been around for a while, she writes but the rapid development of facial recognition, thanks in part to the rise of social media filters, has helped its popularity to soar.
+Virtual try-on technology has been around for a while, she writes.
+But the development of facial recognition, thanks to the rise of social media filters, has helped its popularity to soar.